 Shop Discount Stores

 Except for Bed, Bath and Beyond coupons (awesome!)
-I rarely use coupons—I’m just not interested in spending time downloading apps, searching ads on the internet, etc. Instead, I choose to shop at discount stores, such as Aldi, Trader Joe’s, and Dollar Tree.
+I rarely use coupons—I’m just not interested in spending time downloading apps, searching ads on the internet, etc. Instead, I choose to shop at discount stores, such as Aldi and Trader Joe’s.

 I also avoid stores that seem to lead me to overspend, including Target.
 If I need something from there, I will go with a list and when I get there I will purposely not get a cart or basket.